Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 • For maximum 20 Gbps performance, you need a PCIe 3.0 x4 slot, as in a MacPro7,1 or a Thunderbolt 3 enclosure.
 Another possibility is multiple controllers connected to a PCIe 3.0 switch with at least x8 upstream for PCIe 2.0 or x16 upstream for PCIe 1.0.

-• It is unknown whether macOS will support the 20 Gbps mode.
-According to the testing linked below, GenericUSBXHCI.kext can use the 20 Gbps mode.
+• The 20 Gbps mode is supported since macOS 14 Sonoma.
+According to the testing linked below, GenericUSBXHCI.kext can use the 20 Gbps mode for earlier versions of macOS.

 • ASM3242 chipset cards: